 Kimberly Buczek – Soprano

 Kimberly is an active soloist and music educator in the Cincinnati/Dayton area.
-Recently she made her debut with the Queen City Chamber Opera as Sieglinde in Wagners Die Walküre, Act 1.
 Kimberly graduated from Ithaca College (New York) where she received a bachelor’s degree in voice performance.
 She went on to earn a master’s degree and D.M.A. at the University of Cincinnati College-Conservatory of Music.
 While at CCM, Dr. Buczek performed Elettra in Mozart’s Idomeneo, Diana in Gluck’s Iphigénie en Tauride, Fiordiligi in Mozart’s Così fan tutte, Ariadne in Richard Strauss’s Ariadne auf Naxos, and covered Donna Elvira in Mozart’s Don Giovanni and Iphigénie in Gluck’s Iphégenie en Tauride.
+She made her debut with the Queen City Chamber Opera as Sieglinde in Wagners Die Walküre, Act 1.
 Other roles include Magda in Menotti’s The Consul and Dorabella in Così fan tutte.
 Dr. Buczek has trained as a studio artist with Chautauqua Opera, where she covered Giannetta in Donizetti’s Elixir of Love.
 At the end of her time at Chautauqua, she was the recipient of the Ed Harmon Young Artist Award.
 In 2010, Dr. Buczek made her debut with the Asheville Symphony, in Beethoven’s Ninth Symphony.
-Dr. Buczek teaches Applied Voice at Wright State University and is also the Executive Director of Cincinnati Academy of Performing Arts.
+Dr. Buczek has taught Applied Voice at Wright State University and Wittenberg University.
+She currently teaches at Cincinnati State and is the Artistic Director of Cincinnati Academy of Performing Arts.